andrius-momzyakov/andrius-momzyakov.github.io/README.md

 Hi!

-I've been keeping on getting experience in iformation systems design & development.
+I've been keeping on getting experience in information systems design & development.

 Since end of 2011 I'm on Python/Django for use and pleasure, since 2016 - for wages as well.